zkamvar/workbench-mdf-shell-novice/episodes/06-script.md

 > text editor, or be careful to save files as plain text.
 {: .callout}

+In the above script, we have selected 11-15 line from the octane.pdb.
 What if we want to select lines from an arbitrary file?
 We could edit `middle.sh` each time to change the filename, but that would probably take longer than typing the command out again